-Sometimes WordPress filters out comments without discernible reason.
+Sometimes WordPress filters out comments as spam when it isn’t.
 If your comment doesn’t go through, it’s much more likely that there’s some technical glitch than that I’m deliberately filtering you out.
 If you’re in this predicament, contact me at khawajaenator at gmail.
 I reserve the right to delete comments that are abusive, obscene, desperately off-topic, spam-like, or just plain crazy.
 I tend to be reluctant about doing that, but I will if need be.